echo3Dco/iOS-ARKit-echo3D-demo-Town-Builder/README.md

 3. open ARTownBuilderDemo.xcodeproj using Xcode
 (if you have Xcode downloaded you simply double click the file to open)
 4. Go to the "Signing&Capabilities" tab on Xcode and fill out your signing information.
-See more details [here](https://docs.echoar.xyz/swift/adding-ar-capabilities)
+See more details [here](https://docs.echo3D.co/swift/adding-ar-capabilities)
-6. Go to the EchoAR.swift file, insert your api key as a String where it says "insert api key here"
+6. Go to the Echo3D.swift file, insert your api key as a String where it says "insert api key here"
-7. Go to the echoAR console and add the 3d content you would like to use in the scene (see below for the optimal choices for the demo).
+7. Go to the echo3D console and add the 3d content you would like to use in the scene (see below for the optimal choices for the demo).
-7. Go to the ViewController.swift file, add the entry id's for 3d content you have added to your echoAR console.
+7. Go to the ViewController.swift file, add the entry id's for 3d content you have added to your echo3D console.
 Where it says
 "insert entry id here"
 5. Connect your iPhone to your computer.
 6. Select your iPhone on the dropdown list of devices to run the demo app on.